Information and guidelines for a smooth workflow

 Drawing curved lines

-tip: Switch type of Edit handles
+Tip: Switch type of Edit handles

 The handles of an IntelliShape normally are set to so called Sizebox handles.
 This method resizes the complete shape without taking into account the aspect ratio of the shape.
 Certain elements in the Cross Section are lockable by applying constraints, but often a faster method is switching to Contour handles.
 Using Contour Handles the Cross Section of a shape can be edited directly on the edges, without affecting other parts of the shape.
 When having an IntelliShape selected, hotkey TAB can be used to switch between the handle methods.